Administration on Developmental Disabilities (ADD), ACF, DHHS.

 (4) Provide for each assistance program quantitative projects of the accomplishments to be achieved, if possible.
 When accomplishments cannot be quantified, activities should be listed in chronological order to show the schedule of accomplishments and their target date (4 points);

 (5) Describe the products to be developed during the implementation of the proposed project.
-This can include questionnaires, interview guides, data collection instruments, software, Internet applications, reports, article outcomes and evaluation results.
+This can include questionnaires, interview guides, data collection instruments, software, internet applications, reports, article outcomes and evaluation results.
 Also present a dissemination plan for conveying the information (4 points);

-(6) Cite factors which might accelerate or decelerate the work and provide reasons for taking this approach as opposed to others (3 points);
+(6) Cite factors which might accelerate or decelerate the work and provide reasons for taking this approach as opposed to others (3 points); and

 (7) List each organization, operator, consultant, or other key individual who will work on the project along with a short description of the nature of their effort of contribution (3 points).

-Criterion 2: Objectives and Need for Assistance (Maximum 25 points)
+Criterion 2: Objectives and Need for Assistance (Maximum 25 Points)

 The application must describe the context of the proposed demonstration project, including the geographic location, environment, magnitude and severity of the problem(s) to be solved and the needs to be addressed.
-Those eligible applicants applying for development funds, in addition to providing the following information, please submit a summary/abstract of the project goals and accomplishments during your planning grant.

 The applicant must:

-(2) Pinpoint any relevant physical, economic, social, financial, institutional, or other problems requiring a solution (5 points).
+(2) Pinpoint any relevant physical, economic, social, financial, institutional, or other problems requiring a solution (5 points);

-(3) Provide supporting documentation or other testimonies from concerned interests other than the applicant (5 points).
+(3) Provide supporting documentation or other testimonies from concerned interests other than the applicant (5 points);

 (4) Provide any relevant data based on planning studies (4 points); and